Kaze-Tsuki/Library-Manage-System/README.md

 ## Installation
 To install the library management system, follow these steps:

-*This is a Windows only project, and it is not tested on other platforms.*
 1. Clone the repository to your local machine using the following command:
    ```bash
    git clone https://github.com/Kaze-Tsuki/Libarary2.6.2.git